openharmony/docs/en/application-dev/faqs/faqs-dfx.md

 The value of the **domain** parameter in the HiLog API ranges from **0x0** to **0xFFFF**.
 You are advised to customize the value as required.

-## What is the maximum length of a log record when HiLog Is used?
+## What is the maximum length of a log record when HiLog is used?
 Is it configurable?

 Applicable to: OpenHarmony 3.2 Beta (API version 9)